rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 Close the `~/.zshrc` file by pressing `ctrl+s`, then `ctrl+x`

-Copy each of these lines, paste it into the terminal and press [enter]:
+Copy each line below, paste it into the terminal, and press [enter]:

 ```bash
 git clone https://github.com/zsh-users/zsh-completions ${ZSH_CUSTOM:=~/.oh-my-zsh/custom}/plugins/zsh-completions